Scan at the box office and concession stand to:

 What’s your favorite scary movie?
 That ominous question kick-started a franchise during the notorious phone call scene that opened 1996’s SCREAM.
 Now, more than 25 years and three sequels later, the franchise is back with a new installment, simply called SCREAM (following in the mode of 2018’s HALLOWEEN).
 That's right — the first thing you need to know about SCREAM 5 is that it is called SCREAM.

-Find out what else to expect from the latest entry in the hugely popular series below, including when you can see Ghostface killer on the big screen again.
+Find out what else to expect from the latest entry in the hugely popular series below, including when you can see the real Ghostface killer on the big screen again.
 And since the first SCREAM trailer is now online, you can even see Ghostface in all his glory!

 Paramount was originally hoping for a 2021 release date, to tie into the 25th Anniversary celebration for the original movie, but a delayed production start date due to the pandemic led to a shift in release strategy as well.

 SCREAM will now hit theaters on January 14, 2022.
 On that date, the question of "what’s your favorite scary movie?" could be answered with, "The new SCREAM."